ThomasKisner/Sprint-Challenge--Data-Structures-Algorithms/data_structures/Data_Structures_Answers.md

 Add your answers to the questions below.

 1. What is the runtime complexity of your `depth_first_for_each` method?
+    I believe it is o(2n), which works out to n.

 2. What is the space complexity of your `depth_first_for_each` function?
+    I believe it is o(2n), which works out to n.
 3. What is the runtime complexity of your `breadth_first_for_each` method?

 4. What is the space complexity of your `breadth_first_for_each` method?